Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Background on topological Anosov flows

 The following two generalizations of rectangles will be extremely important in this article: \ 1) perfect fits $=$ the projection in the orbit space is a properly embedded rectangle with one corner removed; and \ 2) lozenges $=$ the projection in $\oo$ is a rectangle with two opposite corners removed.

-\begin{define}{(\cite{Fe2,Fe3,Fe4})}{} Perfect fits - Two leaves $F \in \wls$ and $G \in \wlu$, form a perfect fit if $F \cap G = \emptyset$ and there are half leaves $F_1$ of $F$ and $G_1$ of $G$ and also flow bands $L_1 \subset L \in \wls$ and $H_1 \subset H \in \wlu$, so that the set
+\begin{define}{(\cite{Fe2,Fe4})}{} Perfect fits - Two leaves $F \in \wls$ and $G \in \wlu$, form a perfect fit if $F \cap G = \emptyset$ and there are half leaves $F_1$ of $F$ and $G_1$ of $G$ and also flow bands $L_1 \subset L \in \wls$ and $H_1 \subset H \in \wlu$, so that the set

-separates $M$ and forms an a rectangle $R$ with a corner removed: The joint structure of $\wls, \wlu$ in $R$ is that of a rectangle as above without one corner orbit.
-The removed corner corresponds to the perfect fit of $F$ and $G$ which do not intersect. \end{define}
+separates $M$, and its projection to $\oo$ forms a rectangle $R$ with a corner removed: The joint structure of $\oos, \oou$ in $R$ is that of a rectangle without one corner (which in $\mt$ corresponds to a ``missing" orbit).
+The removed corner in $R$ corresponds to the perfect fit of $F$ and $G$ which do not intersect.
+We also use the terminology perfect fits in $\oo$, and say that $\Theta(F), \Theta(G)$ make a perfect fit. \end{define}

-We refer to Figure \ref{figure1}, a for perfect fits.
+We refer to Figure \ref{figure1} (a) for perfect fits.
 There is a product structure in the interior of $R$: there are two stable boundary sides and two unstable boundary sides in $R$.
 An unstable leaf intersects one stable boundary side (not in the corner) if and only if it intersects the other stable boundary side (not in the corner).

-\begin{define}{(\cite{Fe3,Fe4})}{} Lozenges - A lozenge is a region of $\mt$ whose closure is homeomorphic to a rectangle with two corners removed.
-More specifically two points $p, q$ define the corners of a lonzenge if there are half leaves $A, B$ of $\wls(p), \wlu(p)$ defined by $p$ and $C, D$ half leaves of $\wls(q), \wlu(q)$ so that $A$ and $D$ form a perfect fit and so do $B$ and $C$.
-The sides of $R$ are $A, B, C, D$.
+\begin{define}{(\cite{Fe4})}{} Lozenges - A lozenge in $\oo$ is a region of $\oo$ whose closure is homeomorphic to a rectangle with two corners removed.
+More specifically two points $x, y$ define the corners of a lonzenge if there are rays $a, b$ of $\oos(x), \oou(x)$ defined by $x$, and $c, d$ rays of $\oos(y), \oou(y)$ defined by $y$, so that $a$ and $d$ form a perfect fit, and so do $b$ and $c$.
+The rays above are the sides of the lozenge, and are not contained in the lozenge, but are in the boundary of the lozenge.
+We use the same terminology of lozenges in $\mt$, these are just the pullback by $\Theta^{-1}$ of lozenges in $\oo$, specifically: there are half leaves $A, B$ of $\wls(p), \wlu(p)$ defined by $p$ and $C, D$ half leaves of $\wls(q), \wlu(q)$ so that $A$ and $D$ form a perfect fit and so do $B$ and $C$.
+The sides of the lozenge are $A, B, C, D$.
 The sides are not contained in the lozenge, but are in the boundary of the lozenge.
-See Figure \ref{figure1}, b. \end{define}
+See Figure \ref{figure1} (b). \end{define}